Table of Contents

 You might also have the option of converting your existing life insurance policy.
 Convertible plans allow you to change an existing policy offered by an employer into a cash value or permanent policy that you pay for and own.
 This isn't always the best option because you may be required to pay to convert the plan.
 If you're in good health, consider getting your own policy after you change careers — it gives you control no matter how many times you change jobs.
 Then you could consider any life insurance coverage offered by your new employer as a supplement to your own.

 Consider Your Life Insurance Needs

 If you've made a recent career change, evaluate your new job's benefits.
 Do they include life insurance?
 If so, what does the policy look like?
 Does it offer enough coverage to meet your needs?
 If you're married or have children, you may want to consider something that offers a larger benefit.
 And, of course, if your new job doesn't come with an employer-sponsored policy, it is even more important to consider purchasing your own life insurance policy.

-The death benefit from your employer-sponsored policy will likely only replace your salary — which probably doesn't include bonuses or retirement contributions.
 So, make sure the actual payout of your total coverage will cover your family's needs should something happen to you.
 In addition, if you rely on your company's life insurance policy now, but leave your job due to a health complication in the future, that coverage may end.
 Then, getting additional life insurance could be costly or even impossible because of your declining health.
 Considering an additional policy now could help protect against this scenario.